Transition Resources

 - Summer camp

 Dare2tri is a nonprofit specializing in adaptive sports.
-It encourages recreation, racing and competition while cultivating a sense of community for all athletes who are not labeled by physical ability but rather their determination and will to succeed.
+It encourages recreation, racing and competition while cultivating a sense of community among all athletes, not defined by physical ability but by their determination and will to succeed.

 Dare2tri offers free training opportunities for athletes with physical disabilities and visual impairments throughout the year for children and adults.
 Its programs include: